MSDEVMTL/GlobalAzureBootcamp-2019/Lab2/README.md

 ## Part 3 - Add existing resources to our template

 In the previous lab, we created an Azure Web app and Azure App Service Plan to host our Web Application.
 It is possible to include an existing resource to your ARM template.
-You just need to specify the same unique name of yor resource.
+You just need to specify the same unique name of your resource.

 1) Add a Web App to your template.
 Type `arm-webapp` or copy the following snippet to your template resources.